yejy53/RealGen/README.md

 CUDA_VISIBLE_DEVICES=7 nohup gunicorn --workers 1 --bind 127.0.0.1:18087 "app_effortmoe:create_app()" > reward_effort.log 2>&1 &
 ```
 ### 4. Start Training GRPO
-Model parameter settings are located in /RealGen/flow_grpo/config, while the main files and training settings are in /RealGen/flow_grpo/scripts.
-Notably, we have also updated GRPO-Guard https://jingw193.github.io/GRPO-Guard/ to improve the capability of generating high-quality images.
+Model parameter settings are located in `/RealGen/flow_grpo/config`, while the main files and training settings are in `/RealGen/flow_grpo/scripts`.
+Notably, we have also updated **[GRPO-Guard](https://jingw193.github.io/GRPO-Guard/)** to improve the capability of generating high-quality images.
 Below is a reference for running a selected model:
 ```bash
 cd /RealGen/flow_grpo
 conda activate flow-grpo
 bash scripts/single_node/fast_grpo_flux_guard.sh
 ```
 Additionally, if there are no environmental conflicts and GPU memory is sufficient, the reward function does not need to be deployed as a separate service.
-It can be modified directly in /RealGen/flow_grpo/flow_grpo/rewards.py.
-You may also refer to Flow GRPO https://github.com/yifan123/flow_grpo.
+It can be modified directly in `/RealGen/flow_grpo/flow_grpo/rewards.py`.
+You may also refer to Flow GRPO.
 The dataset is located in /RealGen/flow_grpo/dataset/realgen.
 The training set contains short prompts and their rewritten long captions covering multiple topics, such as people, animals, and architecture.
 ### 5. Evaluation
 The inference and evaluation processes are realized according to the code in /RealGen/eval.